2018 SPRING LEAGUES

 on the link below.

 League games will be played on Saturday mornings and Monday evenings if needed.
 All

 teams will play a round robin schedule

 and are guaranteed a minimum of six games.
-League play will
+Depending upon weather, league play may

 teams will be coed (boys & girls together), however separate boys

 and girls teams may be formed if sufficient registration numbers

 exist.
 The league will have some conflicts with youth volleyball.
 Please note on your registration form if

 Leagues Note: The following is subject to change dependent upon enrollment numbers and volunteer coaches.